Salsheddi/Electric-Vehicles-Data-Science-Project/README.md

 Exploration of the dataset will address the following questions:

-1. Which country has the highest adoption of electric vehicles?
+1.Which country has the highest adoption of electric vehicles?
-2. What are the trends in EV adoption over time?
+2.What are the trends in EV adoption over time?
-3. How does EV adoption vary by geographic location?
+3.How does EV adoption vary by geographic location?
-4. Which manufacturers and models are most popular among EV owners?
+4.Which manufacturers and models are most popular among electric vehicle owners?
-5. How does the availability of electric utilities impact EV distribution?
-6. Is there a correlation between energy consumption and electric range?
-7. What is the relationship between electric vehicle range and vehicle type?
+5.What is the relationship between electric vehicle range and vehicle type?
+6.Can we build a model that could classify vehicles based on their electric range?

 By delving into these inquiries, we can gain valuable insights to guide our market strategies and contribute to the sustainable transportation goals outlined in Vision 2030.
 ## Tools